 Every PMDC motor can be used as a generator.
 If a 3600Kv motor is spun at 36,000RPM, it will generate 10V unloaded.
 On the other hand, feeding it with 10V will spin it a bit less, because there are always losses (mechanical, electrical and magnetic).

-This relationship is useful because the motor is self-limited in RPM — not the case of the series-wound motor that spins up until destroying itself if run unloaded.
+This relationship is useful because the PMDC motor is self-limited in RPM (while a series-wound may destroy itself if run unloaded).
 Moreover, it is easy to control RPM by controlling the input voltage.

 The torque of a PMDC motor is linearly proportional to the current passing through it.
 Unfortunately it means that heat dissipation increases quadratically with torque.
 (In contrast, the series-wound motor has a linear relationship between torque and heat.)

 As mentioned before, the PMDC motor is also a generator.
 This is true even while it is functioning as a motor.
 In the example above, the 3600Kv motor can't go beyond 36,000RPM when fed with 10V because it is generating back electromotive force (BEMF) of 10V against the input, and the net voltage is zero.

 In order to current to flow and generate torque, the BEMF must be smaller than input voltage, and therefore the RPM must be smaller than (Kv × tensão).
 If the example motor spins at 21,600RPM, the BEMF is 6V.
 If it is fed with 10V, the net voltage is 4V.
 For an internal resistance of 0.5 ohms, the current would be 4/0.5=8 amperes.